theogruner/rl_pro_telu/README.md

 ### DDPG
  * **Usage with Ornstein-Uhlenbeck noise**

-    If you want to youse DDPG with our suggested Ornstein-Uhlenbeck noise you can do this via the _main_ddpg.py_
+    If you want to use DDPG with our suggested Ornstein-Uhlenbeck noise you can simply do this via the _main_ddpg.py_

     * Training on the Qube-v0 environment with default hyperparameters and saving the model as _'furuta_model.pt'_ (saves by default as _ddpg_model.pt_).